distrax/ntlm-hasher.py/README.md

-# ntlm-hasher.py
+# ntlm-hasher.py & hasher2.py
 Script to hash a wordlist into the Windows NTLM format line by line and print it to stdout.

 <del>Still having issues.
 I am able to add a word to the code and it will print out the correct hash but when running through the file the hashes are incorrect.
 I already stripped out the newline characters.</del>

 All is working.
-Maybe my other system has a python issue.
-I made almost no changes for it to work properly on two systems other than the first.

-Next I want to add additional functions for various hashing algorithms and take user input to call the desired function from a dictionary.
-Then to provide the option to hash one passphrase through input as an alternative to the file loop if desired.
+Issue was the file format was in dos creating a '\r' I didn't account for.
+In VIM ":set ff=unix" fixed the issue.

+# hash3r.py
+Tool that can create hashes of words in a file, line by line, from various algorithms and write them to a new file or print to the terminal.

 I'm aware that my proficiency is laughable no need to remind me. :)